 Additionally, if a disease is known or is suspected to be on board any exempted ship, then all health and quarantine provisions apply, and the ship must advise health authorities of their health status prior to arrival.

 The following ships have been granted an exemption:

 - All yachts, as defined in the Shipping and Seamen’s Act 1952

 - All ships belonging to the:

 - Royal Canadian Navy

-Exempted navy vessels do their own inspections and will inform the appropriate health authorities if any illness or sickness is detected.
+Exempted navy ships do their own inspections and will inform the appropriate health authorities if any illness of sickness is detected.